IBM/integrity-enforcer/docs/README_FOR_RESOURCE_PROTECTION_PROFILE.md

 If `disabled` is set to `true`, the RSP (CRSP) becomes invalid and ignored when checking signature (This implies no RSP is defined in the namespace).
 When you set it to `false` back, the RSP will become effective again.

-When you want to delete RSP, set `delete` to `true`, then IV will delete RSP (CRSP).
+When you want to delete RSP, set `delete` to `true`, then IShield will delete RSP (CRSP).
 RSP and CRSP cannot be deleted directly, so need to set this flag when you want to delete then.

 ```
-apiVersion: apis.integrityverifier.io/v1alpha1
+apiVersion: apis.integrityshield.io/v1alpha1
 kind: ResourceSigningProfile
 metadata:
   name: sample-rsp